dwarvesf/gerr/Readme.md

   - [x] json format: `{"instance": "production", "message": "i’m a syslog!"}`
   - [x] loki format: `{instance="production"} 00:00:00 i’m a syslog!`

+## Examples

+[gin api example](https://github.com/hieuphq/go-backend-example): simple api with gin.
+We custom some validation rules and support to translate errors to Vietnamese.

 ## How to Contribute

 Make a pull request...